keras-team/keras-io/examples/vision/md/image_classification_efficientnet_fine_tuning.md

 callback).
 On CIFAR-100 with EfficientNetB0, this step will take validation accuracy to ~70% with suitable (but not absolutely optimal) image augmentation.
 For this stage, using EfficientNetB0, validation accuracy and loss will be consistently better than training accuracy and loss.
-This is because the regularization is relatively strong, and it only suppresses train time metrics.
+This is because the regularization is strong, which only suppresses train time metrics.

 Note that the convergence may take up to 50 epochs.
 If no data augmentation layer is